redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

 <!-- -->

 *   For each overcloud machine you have:
-    -   the MAC address of the NIC that will PXE boot
+    -   the MAC address of the NIC that will PXE boot on the provisioning network
     -   the IPMI information for the machine (i.e. IP address of the IPMI NIC, IPMI username and password)

 ### Setting Up the Undercloud Machine